stefan22/phpIntro/11. php-to-access-mysql/creating-updating-records-php.md

 ```

-> What if you need to know the id of the last inserted record?
+> What if you need to know the id of the `last inserted record`?

 > mysqli_insert_id()

 > mysqli_insert_id($connection);

-> it returns the ID of the most recently inserted record on that connection.
+> it returns the ID of the `most recently inserted` record on that connection.